Emden: History

 The exact date when Emden was founded is unknown, but it has existed since at least the 8th century.
 Older names for Emden were Setutanda, Amuthon, Embda, Emda, Embden and Embderland.
 Its town privilege and coat of arms, the Engelke up de Muer (The Little Angel on the Wall), were granted by Emperor Maximilian I in 1495.

 In the 16th century, Emden briefly became an important centre for the Protestant Reformation under the rule of Countess Anna von Oldenburg, who was determined to find a religious "third way" between Lutheranism and Catholicism.
 In 1542 she invited the Polish noble John Laski (or Johannes a Lasco) to become pastor of a Protestant church at Emden, and for seven years he continued to spread the new religion around the area of East Frisia.
 However, in 1549, following pressure from Emperor Charles V, the Countess was forced to ask Laski to leave for England and the experiment came to an end.
 Nevertheless, the legacy was important for the reformation in the Netherlands.

 At the end of the 16th century, Emden experienced a period of great prosperity.
 Due to the Spanish blockade of Flemish and Brabant ports at the start of the Dutch Revolt, Emden became the most important transshipment port on the North Sea.
 Thousands of Protestant refugees came from Flanders and the Duchy of Brabant to the Protestant town of Emden to escape persecution by the Spanish rulers of the Low Countries.
 During this period, Emden was predominantly Calvinist and came into conflict with the Lutheran counts of East Friesland.
+The Synod of Emden in 1571 is generally considered to be the founding of the Dutch Reformed Church, the oldest of the Reformed churches in the Netherlands.

 The Emden Revolution in 1595 resulted in Emden becoming a distinct city-state.
 With the support of the Dutch Republic, Emden became a free government city under the protection of the Dutch Republic.
 The Brabantian dialect became the official language of trade and civil administration.
 Emden was a very rich city during the 17th century, due to large numbers of Dutch and Flemish immigrants such as Diederik Jansz Graeff.
 It was a centre of reformed Protestantism at that time.
 The political theorist Johannes Althusius served as Syndic from 1604 to 1638.